Megantereon: Description

-Species of Megantereon were comparable in size to living leopards or jaguars.'
+Species of Megantereon were comparable in size to living leopards or jaguars.
 Their body proportions were relatively similar to those of jaguars, but with a shorter tail, a longer neck, proportionally larger vertebrae and a reduced number of vertebrae in the lumbar region, resulting in a proportionally shorter back than in feline cats.
 The forelimbs and shoulder of Megantereon were powerfully built with a proportionally large scapulae, while the hindlimbs were relatively more gracile and around 10% longer than the forelimbs.
 The limbs were relatively short, particularly the lower (distal) parts.

-The largest species within the genus was M. falconeri,' with a 1995 study estimating body weight of 89.2-146.4 kg for Siwalik Megantereon with an average body weight of 120 kg.
+The largest species within the genus was M. falconeri, with a 1995 study estimating body weight of 89.2-146.4 kg for Siwalik Megantereon with an average body weight of 120 kg.
 The North American species, M. hesperus, was estimated to have weighed between 62.8-76.3 kg, with an average body weight of 67.7 kg in the same study.
 The African M. whitei was estimated to have a body weight of 66.6 kg while specimens of Megantereon from the Early Pleistocene of Spain, attributed to Megantereon cultridens adroveri were estimated to have had a body mass of 52.8 kg.
 These estimates were based on the size of the lower carnassial tooth.
 A 1996 study based on the size of the cross-section of the humerus, suggested a body weight of about 100 kg for a specimen of Megantereon from the Early Pleistocene of Greece (attributed in the paper to M. whitei).
 A 2007 study estimated a body mass of a large specimen of Megantereon cultridens (SE311 from Senéze, France) as 100–110 kg, with a body length of 160 cm.
 Mauricio Anton's reconstruction in The Big Cats and their Fossil Relatives depicts the full specimen found at 72 cm at the shoulder.

 Palaeobiology and paleoecology

+Predatory behavior

 Diagram of Megantereon performing a killing "canine shear bite" on the throat (orientated bottom up) of a prey animal, penetrating the esophagus and major blood vessels.
 Artwork by Mauricio Anton.

 Megantereon is thought to have been an ambush predator.
 It is thought to have used its powerful forelimbs to restrain prey to deliver a fatal "canine-shear" throat bite, severing most of the victim's major nerves and blood vessels.
 To this end, it is thought to have used its powerful neck muscles to rotate the skull downward, forcing its saber teeth into the victim's neck, while the lower jaw served as an anchor.
 While the teeth would still risk damage, the prey animal would be killed quickly enough that any struggling would be feeble at best.
 In a study from 2007, Christiansen estimated that a M. cultridens of 106.1 kg may have had a bite force of 297.5 N at the canines.